aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/_index.md

 Later in this guide, when you set up your test and production VPCs, the steps required to enable those VPCs to reuse your site-to-site VPN connection will be addressed.
 The process in your AWS environment will be largely a repeat of the steps in this section that are used to connect your development VPC to your on-premises network.

+{{% notice info %}}
+**Automated solution:** As you expand the number of VPCs in your AWS environment, you may benefit from implementing the [Serverless Transit Network Orchestrator](https://aws.amazon.com/solutions/implementations/serverless-transit-network-orchestrator/) AWS solution.
+This solution automates much of the work required to integrate newly created VPCs with your transit gateway.
+{{% /notice %}}

 {{% children showhidden="false" %}}